forward-motion/commentbox.io/docs/TERMS.md

 This document is publicly stored and versioned on GitHub at https://github.com/forward-motion/commentbox.io/blob/master/docs/TERMS.md.

+This document contains portions of the Terms of Services found at https://github.com/Automattic/legalmattic.

 ## About Us.

 CommentBox.io is a hosted commenting platform.
 Our platform is comprised of Services that include a website at https://commentbox.io ("The Website"), a dashboard application at https://dashboard.commentbox.io ("The Dashboard"), and an embedded commenting plugin at https://github.com/forward-motion/commentbox.io ("The Plugin").